Navigating exams can be difficult, but the University is committed to supporting you as you engage with the process.

 The most effective way to do this is to focus your attention on something concrete, using each of your senses in turn.
 Notice colours, sounds, textures and smells around you.
 Give each one your complete focus and experience it with intensity.
 Having a clear protocol to follow when you are very anxious will help you to feel more settled and in control.

-Exam orientation sessions
+Exam practice and orientation sessions

 Counselling workshops and podcasts